Aindrila-MedPhy/CineMRI-Feature-Extraction/README.md

 ## Future Development
 Planned extensions include: Texture feature extraction, Radiomics integration, Deep learning interfaces, Motion prediction models, Advanced visualization tools

+## Citation
+If you use this toolbox in your research, please cite:
+-> Aindrila Paul Chowdhury, *CineMRI-Feature-Extraction*, GitHub repository.

 ## License
 This project is released under the MIT License.